The needs of each patient dictate the way we employ our Laser Eye Surgery technology.

 Artemis Insight 100™ Ultrasound Scanner

-The Artemis Insight 100™ provides the most accurate corneal thickness measurements in the world.
-Accurate to 1 micron (1/1000mm), it resulted from ophthalmic research by Prof. Reinstein and a select team of bioengineers from Cornell University in New York.
-The device is more accurate than OCT, tomography or hand-held ultrasound machines.
-It can map the layers of the cornea as well as to measure the internal structures of the eye.
+The Artemis Insight 100™ provides the most accurate corneal thickness measurements for laser eye surgery and the highest accuracy of measurements behind the iris for ICL surgery in the world.
+Accurate to 1 micron (1/1000th of a millimetre) in the cornea, it is the most accurate method for planning the anatomy of any vision correction surgery.
+This technology resulted from bioengineering ophthalmic research by Prof. Reinstein and co-workers at Cornell University in New York in the early 1990s.
+The device is more accurate than optical coherence tomography (OCT), tomography or hand-held ultrasound machines.
+It is the most sensitive method of mapping the individual layers of the cornea as well as measuring the internal structures of the eye for planning ICL surgery and cataract surgery.

-Before surgery, the Artemis Insight 100™ scanner allows for earlier diagnosis of conditions affecting corneal refractive surgery’s outcome and safety.
-It is also the most accurate way to measure inside the eye to improve the sizing for implantable Collamer lens (ICL) surgery.
-LoVC was the first clinic to have the Artemis Insight 100™.
+Before surgery, the Artemis Insight 100™ scanner allows for earlier diagnosis of conditions affecting the long-term safety of corneal laser eye surgery as well as ICL implantation.
+Professor Reinstein led the research that led to this most accurate way to measure inside the eye behind the iris to improve the sizing for implantable Collamer lens (ICL) surgery.

 Carl Zeiss Meditec VisuMax Femtosecond laser